r0bnet/mb-k8s/README.md

 > Due to memory and CPU constraints the following solution has not been fully tested.
 Kibana and Elasticsearch alone use 1 CPU and 2 GB of RAM each.
 Anyway it will be explained how the solutions works and looks like.

-A loggin solution usually consists of three different parts.
+A logging solution usually consists of three different parts.
 The first part is the component that is able to scrape / gather, filter and forward the logs to some place.
 This "place" is the second component.
 It's role is the backend or storage that stores the previously gathered logs and makes it accessible in some way or another.
-Additionally it should also arrange and sort the logs in way that it can be searched and filtered.
+Additionally it should also arrange and sort the logs in way that they can be searched and filtered.
 The last component accesses the storage to retrieve the logs and visualize them in an user interface.
 It should be able to send queries to the backend, retrieve the logs and helps the user to search what he/she is looking for.
 Those three parts don't necessarily need to be split into different applications.
 But it general they're splitted because they solve different problems or accomplish different tasks.

-In this solution the three parts are the following:
+In this solution the three parts are the following (also known as __EFK__ stack):

 - Scraping: [Fluent Bit](https://fluentbit.io/)
 - Storage: [Elasticsearch](https://github.com/elastic/elasticsearch)
 - UI: [Kibana](https://github.com/elastic/kibana)

 Fluent Bit is lightweight log forwarder and is in this solution running as a `DaemonSet`.
-On every node it's able to access all the container logs as they're mounted into the FluentBit container.
+On every node it's able to access all the container logs as they're mounted into the Fluent Bit container.
 Besides that it can also access the kubelet logs by accessing systemd.
 After some enrichment (K8s metadata) it will be send to Elasticsearch wherease the streams are splitted by container and node / kubelet logs.

 Elasticsearch itself is running as a `StatefulSet` as it needs to store the log data on a persistent storage and it can be used in a clustered mode.